a20351766/mchain1.2/docs/source/upgrading_your_network_tutorial.rst

 if you have run it since the release of v1.2, your machine will have v1.2 binaries and tools installed on it and you will not be able to upgrade them.

-As a result, this tutorial will provide a network based on Hyperledger Fabric v1.1 binaries as well as the v1.2 binaries you will be upgrading to.
+As a result, this tutorial will provide a network based on Hyperledger Mchain v1.1 binaries as well as the v1.2 binaries you will be upgrading to.
 In addition, we will show how to update channel configurations to the new v1.2 capability that will allows peers to properly handle `private data <private-data/private-data.html>`_ and :doc:`access_control`.
 For more information about capabilities, check out our :doc:`capability_requirements` documentation.

-.. note:: If your network is not yet at Fabric v1.1, follow the instructions for
+.. note:: If your network is not yet at Mchain v1.1, follow the instructions for
-          `Upgrading Your Network to v1.1 <http://hyperledger-fabric.readthedocs.io/en/release-1.1/upgrading_your_network_tutorial.html>`_.
+          `Upgrading Your Network to v1.1 <http://hyperledger-mchain.readthedocs.io/en/release-1.1/upgrading_your_network_tutorial.html>`_.
           The instructions in this documentation only cover moving from v1.1 to v1.2, not from any other version to v1.2.

 Because BYFN does not support the following components, our script for upgrading BYFN will not cover them:

-* **Fabric CA**
+* **Mchain CA**
 * **Kafka**
 * **CouchDB**
 * **SDK**